 However, if you are already in Germany, it’s not necessary to provide proof of German language proficiency.
 It is not a requirement for the Ausbildung program.

-After you successfully have found a spot in a professional school, you can apply for a visa for Ausbildung from Germany.
+After successfully finding a spot in a professional school, you can apply for a visa for Ausbildung from Germany.

 Read more in Vocational training for foreigners.

-During most Ausbildung programs (vocational training) a student receives a salary, however, some don’t get paid at all.
+A student receives a salary during most Ausbildung programs (vocational training); however, some don’t get paid at all.
 It’s only typical for educational Ausbildung such as physiotherapists, educators, fitness trainers, and other educational and medical professions (nurses are the exception).

 If you choose these programs to be prepared to finance your life on your own, Ausbildung is free itself.

 The salary strongly ranges between the professions.
-On average, a trainee earns around 908 EUR gross, which is surely not bad.
+On average, a trainee earns around 908 EUR gross, which is undoubtedly not bad.
 However, some programs pay only 500 EUR-600 EUR per month.

 The training allowance depends on the occupation, federal state, and employer.
 In addition, many companies offer their trainees some benefits, such as free transportation tickets, food, discounts, and others.

-However, if you are depending on the Ausbildung salary check carefully, 500 EUR won’t be enough to live in Germany.
+However, if you depend on the Ausbildung salary, check carefully.
+500 EUR won’t be enough to live in Germany.
 For example, a hairdresser earns only between 340 EUR and 600 EUR per month.
 Check all salaries on Gehalt.de – the best resource in Germany when it comes to earnings.

 Engineering trainees and nurses earn 1,088 EUR gross on average.
 The salary you receive as a trainee increases with each year of training you complete.
 But part of your wage will be deducted for social security contributions and partly for income tax.

-After completion of your program, you will be fully qualified and so eligible to work in your profession and earn a GOOD amount of money.
+After completing your program, you will be fully qualified and eligible to work in your profession and earn a GOOD amount of money.

 The average starting salary after the Ausbildung is around 2,000 EUR.
 The amount is growing with time and obtained further training.
-Salary very depends on the occupations, nurses start with 2,500 EUR and young chef in the kitchen with 1,600 EUR.
+Salary very much depends on the occupations; nurses start with 2,500 EUR and young chefs in the kitchen with 1,600 EUR.